DonDebonair/slack-machine/docs/user/usage.md

 You can override the log level by setting `LOGLEVEL`.
 By default this is set to `"ERROR"`.

+If you want to use Slack Machine behind a proxy, you can set `HTTP_PROXY`.

 ### Using environment variables for configuration

 For some configuration, it can be a security consideration not to store them in your source code